danijar/modurale/INSTALL.md

 under `<repository>/external`, where downloaded source, intermediate files and the final libraries get stored.
 Here is how to use the build scripts.

-1. Start CMake and select `<repository>/external/` as source and a temporary directory such as `<repository>/external/build/` as binary directory.
+1. Start CMake and select `<repository>/external/` both as source and binary directory.
 2. Click <kbd>Configure</kbd> and select your compiler, for example *Visual Studio 12 2013*.
 Don't be afraid of the errors.
 3. If you don't have Git available globally, set `GIT_EXECUTABLE` to point to